Nâzım Hikmet: Style and achievements

-Despite writing his first poems in syllabic meter, Nazım Hikmet distinguished himself from the "syllabic poets" in concept.
+Despite writing his first poems in syllabic meter, Nâzım Hikmet distinguished himself from the "syllabic poets" in concept.
 With the development of his poetic conception, the narrow forms of syllabic verse became too limiting for his style, and he set out to seek new forms for his poems.

 He was influenced by the young Soviet poets who advocated Futurism.
 On his return to Turkey, he became the charismatic leader of the Turkish avant-garde by producing streams of innovative poems, plays and film scripts.

 In Moscow in 1922, he broke the boundaries of syllabic meter, changed his form and began writing in free verse.

 He has been compared by Turkish and non-Turkish men of letters to such figures as Federico García Lorca, Louis Aragon, Vladimir Mayakovsky, Faiz Ahmed Faiz, Yiannis Ritsos, and Pablo Neruda.
 Although Ran's work bears a resemblance to these poets and owes them occasional debts of form and stylistic device, his literary personality is unique in terms of the synthesis he made of iconoclasm and lyricism, of ideology and poetic diction.

 Many of his poems have been set to music by the Turkish composer Zülfü Livaneli and by Cem Karaca.
 Part of his work has been translated into Greek by Yiannis Ritsos, and some of the translations have been arranged by the Greek composers Manos Loizos and Thanos Mikroutsikos.

 Because of his political views, his works were banned in Turkey from 1938 to 1965.